texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 ```

 {{ site.data.alerts.tip }}
-It's going to be tempting to put a <code>usleep</code> in here somewhere.
+It's going to be tempting to put a `usleep` in here somewhere.
 Do yourself a favor and resist that urge.
 Your program will work better and look better if you avoid this.
 {{ site.data.alerts.end }}

 There's a type that we didn't tell you about way back in ["Simple Math and User Input"](/simple_math_user_input.html) called `char`.